SirFrostingham/Runny/README.md

 Features:

-    - NOTE: No need to update this application once it is running.
+    - NOTE: No need to restart this application once it is running.
 		- Updates to scheduler.xml are processed instantly.
 	– Run any command/batch script, program, program shortcut, or executable – No app “updater” callbacks to a server to for app version updates